smartbugs/smartbugs/README.md

 ## Contributing to SmartBugs
 ♺ We welcome contributions to the development of SmartBugs.

 The easiest way is to create a pull request.
-We suggest you follow this guide: [Commit Message Guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53).
+In your commit messages, please describe your changes in imperative mood.
+For example, write "Add support for tool XYZ" instead of "I added support for tool XYZ".